 Want to know how to make a milkshake?
-Even better, want to know how to make a MATCHA milkshake?
-I’ll show you a quick and easy way to make a delicious milkshake you can make in FIVE minutes.
+Even better, want to know how to make a matcha green tea milkshake?
+This quick and easy milkshake recipe can be made in just FIVE minutes.

-Took me many, many trials but I got the ratio that I like the best.
-The sacrifices I make for this blog.
-Ha.
+Took me many, many trials but this is the ratio that I found to be the best.

 Matcha in Recipes